QC-at-Davis/QCC/src/Classical-Computation/Computational-Complexity/Computational-Complexity.md

 Computational Complexity is a concept used in Computer Science to characterize the resources required for an algorithm to solve a certain problem.

-The two resources Computer Scientists are most concerend about are:
+The two resources Computer Scientists are most concerned about are:

 * Time (how long does it take?)
 * Space (how much storage does it need?)